jamessu2/open_image_websites/README.md

 Next-level functionality:

+1. Allow the user to re-search all the sites for a new term / phrase.
+Don't terminate until the user **quits**.

+	(i.e. need to run more searches)

-1. Figure out how to autosearch these sites:
+2. Figure out how to autosearch these sites:
 	- https://www.pexels.com
 	- https://www.reshot.com

 	Trying to retrieve their input boxes gives an *"Element not interactable"* error message.
 	Tried Python's `find_element_by_css_selector` instead of `find_elements_by_xpath`, to no avail.

-2. Next-level functionality: Allow the user to re-search all the sites for a new term / phrase.
-Don't terminate until the user **quits**.

-	(i.e. need to run more searches)